-The topography within 2 miles of Chiang Mai contains only modest variations in elevation, with a maximum elevation change of 148 feet, and an average elevation above sea level of 1,027 feet.
-Within 10 miles contains extreme variations in elevation (4,573 feet).
+The topography within 2 miles of Chiang Mai contains only modest variations in elevation, with a maximum elevation change of 148 feet and an average elevation above sea level of 1,027 feet.
+Within 10 miles contains only modest variations in elevation (4,573 feet).
 Within 50 miles also contains extreme variations in elevation (7,723 feet).

 The area within 2 miles of Chiang Mai is covered by artificial surfaces (95%), within 10 miles by cropland (59%) and trees (26%), and within 50 miles by trees (78%) and cropland (19%).

 This report illustrates the typical weather in Chiang Mai, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Chiang Mai.

 For each station, the records are corrected for the elevation difference between that station and Chiang Mai according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Chiang Mai is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Chiang Mai and a given station.